oarevalo/BugLogHQ/README.md

 * http post
 * direct CFC call

 BugLogHQ provides a CFC that can be used to send the bug reports.
 This CFC is located in `/bugLog/client/bugLogService.cfc`.
 This is the only file that needs to be distributed with any application that wants to submit reports to BugLogHQ.
+The client cfc requires at least a CFML engine compatible with Adobe ColdFusion 8.

 You may instantiate and keep the instance of this CFC in some a scope such as Application and then just call the `notifyService()` method in it whenever the application needs to submit a bug report.